Impact on Business (GRI3-3)

 • Supplier audits for human rights compliance are regularly conducted.

-• Third party audit is implemented for high-risk suppliers.
+• Third party audits are conducted for high-risk suppliers.

 4. Management of Human Rights Violations

-• If suppliers are found to violate human rights, the Company will implement corrective measures, ranging from warnings and improvement recommendations to termination of partnership if the issue cannot be resolved.
+• o If suppliers are found to violate human rights, the Company will implement corrective measures, ranging from warnings and improvement recommendations to termination of the partnership if the issue cannot be resolved.

 7. Human Rights Awareness Building